 Interleaved absolute depth coding method.

 Instead of encoding 2 layers, a single layer or frame is encoded, thus reducing the requirement of the codec.
 The single layer is formed by interleaving alternate pixel values from the original two layers.
 If D0 represents the depth0 geometry frame corresponding to the depth values of the near layer, that is the layer closer to the projection plane and D1 represents the depth1 geometry frame corresponding to the depth values of the far layer or the layer farthest away from the projection plane, the interleaved frame is formed by taking one pixel from D0, the next from D1, next again from D0 and so on.
 This alternating of pixels from D0 and D1 is done across all rows and all columns.
-An illustration of the interleaved depth frame formation process is shown in Figure25.
+An illustration of the interleaved depth frame formation process is shown in Figure 31.
 The interleaved depth frame is represented as D2.
 It should be noted that since the interleaved frame is formed using both D0 and D1, both D0 and D1 are dilated instead of just dilating D0.
 As an alternative, the interleaving is performed before any dilation is performed.
 Then the interleaved depth frame D2 is dilated.